chbergmann/OpticsWorkbench/README.md

 A single ray for raytracing
 Parameters:
 - Power: On or Off
-- Direction: Direction vector of the ray.
-Set this value to (0, 0, 0) to get a radial or sperical beam.
+- Spherical: False=Beam in one direction, True=Radial or spherical rays
 - BeamNrColumns: Number of rays in a beam per row
 - BeamNrRows: Number of rays in a beam per column
 - BeamDistance: Distance between two beams
-- MaxNumberRays: Maximum number of reflections per ray (prevents infinite loops)
+- HideFirstPart: Hide the first part of every ray that comes from the source and goes to the first point of reflection/refraction/nirvana

 ### ![2D Beam](./icons/rayarray.svg) 2D Beam
 A row of multiple rays for raytracing